Key Questions to Ask When Choosing Solar Solutions for Renewable Energy

 - Concentrated Solar Power (CSP)

-According to the International Renewable Energy Agency (IRENA), solar photovoltaic capacity reached 753 GW globally by the end of 2020, showing a significant rise from 627 GW at the end of 2019.
+According to the International Renewable Energy Agency (IRENA), solar photovoltaic capacity reached 753 GW globally by the end of 2020, a notable increase from 627 GW at the end of 2019.

-The costs of solar installations can vary significantly based on several factors, including system size and location.
-The average cost of solar PV systems in the United States was around $3.00 per watt as of 2021.
-Additionally, the levelized cost of electricity (LCOE) from solar fell by 89% between 2009 and 2020, making it one of the most cost-competitive energy sources available.
+The costs of solar installations can differ significantly due to various factors, including system size and location.
+As of 2021, the average cost of solar PV systems in the United States was about $3.00 per watt.
+Additionally, the levelized cost of electricity (LCOE) from solar dipped by 89% between 2009 and 2020, positioning it as one of the most competitively priced energy sources.

 Source: Lazard's Levelized Cost of Energy Analysis, 2020.

 Understanding the financial incentives available for solar energy can greatly impact your investment decision.
-For example, the federal solar tax credit allows homeowners to deduct 26% of their solar system's cost from their federal taxes, a benefit that has helped boost solar installations across the country.
+One example is the federal solar tax credit, which allows homeowners to deduct 26% of their solar system's cost from their federal taxes—an incentive that has fueled an increase in solar installations across the nation.

-According to the Solar Energy Industries Association (SEIA), this credit helped drive a record 19.2 GW of new solar capacity in 2020.
+According to the Solar Energy Industries Association (SEIA), this credit helped spur a record of 19.2 GW of new solar capacity in 2020.

-4. What Is the Expected Return on Investment (ROI)?
+4. What Is the Anticipated Return on Investment (ROI)?

-Estimating the ROI of a solar installation is crucial.
-On average, a solar PV system can provide a return of 20% or more, and many consumers see a payback period of around 5 to 7 years, depending on their location and energy consumption.
+Estimating the ROI of a solar installation is essential.
+On average, a solar PV system can yield a return of 20% or more, with many consumers experiencing a payback period of roughly 5 to 7 years, depending on their location and energy consumption.

 Source: National Renewable Energy Laboratory (NREL).